mryeminthu/budget-app/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Recipe App] <a name="about-project"></a>
+# 📖 [Budget App] <a name="about-project"></a>

-> The Recipe app allows you to save ingredients and track what's in your kitchen.
-With it, you can make new recipes and receive a shopping list based on what you have and need.
-This list helps identify what items you need for specific dishes.
-Additionally, sharing your recipes becomes enjoyable, and the app assists by generating a shopping list that shows what's available.
+> The Budget-app is a user-friendly mobile website designed for effective money management.
+It allows users to sign up, log in, categorize transactions, and effortlessly monitor expenses.

 ## 🛠 Built With <a name="built-with"></a>